-When summer arrives and your child's schedule is packed with swimming, camp, and family vacations, it can be hard to find time for reading.
+When summer arrives and your child's schedule is packed with swimming, playing at the park, riding bikes, and visiting family, it can be hard to find time for reading.

 But your kids' reading skills should continue to grow even when school's out.
 Here are some ways to make reading a natural part of their summer fun:

-Make your own books.
-Pick one of your family's favorite parts of summer — whether it's soccer, ice cream, vacation, or the pool — and have your child draw or cut out pictures from magazines.
-Paste the pictures onto paper to make a book, and encourage your child to write text for each page.
+- Make your own books.
+Pick one of your family's favorite parts of summer — whether it's spending time with friends, vacation, camp, soccer, ice cream, or the pool — and have your child draw or cut out pictures from magazines.
+Paste the pictures onto paper to make a book and encourage your child to write text for each page.
 A younger child can tell the story for you to write down (using your child's words).
 When you're done, read the book together.

-Keep up the reading rituals.
+- Keep up the reading routines.
 Even if everything else changes during the summer, keep up the reading routines already in place in your home.
-Read with your kids every day — whether it's just before bedtime or under a shady tree on a lazy afternoon.
-And don't forget to take a book to the beach!
-Just brush the sand off the pages!
+Read with your kids every day — whether it's just before bedtime or under a shady tree on a quiet afternoon.
+And don't forget to make reading a fun time for you and your child!

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.

 Images provided by The Nemours Foundation, iStock, Getty Images, Veer, Shutterstock, and Clipart.com.